 How do you handle the GYN vs. OB billing split?

 OB and GYN billing run on separate workflows in our system.
 Active OB patients are tracked against the global package.
 GYN patients are billed visit by visit with E/M level review, Modifier 25 checks on same-day preventive visits, and procedure coding verified per payer.
-The two workflows don’t touch each other.

 What EHR systems do your OB/GYN billers support?